benmiller314/cdm2022spring/plans/lesson-01.md

 * EXT: If you finish early, think about making the letter multimodal. e.g. What images would you want to add?
 How might you arrange the images and text?
 * EXT: If you finish that, too, consider audience: how might you want to change this letter for posting an introduction to yourself on the course's (public) website, vs. just sending to me?
-* EXT: Finally, if you're still waiting for others, go ahead and read the rest of this page, starting from the URL in the syllabus.
+* EXT: Finally, if you're still waiting for others, go ahead and read the rest of this page, starting from the URL in the syllabus: {{site.github_url}}.
 Then you can start the homework until we're ready as a class to sync up again.

 ## 4. Homework preview
 One of the tasks for homework will be to post a brief introduction to yourself on our course discussion forum.
 We'll be using GitHub Issues for this purpose; I'll <a href="{{site.github.issues_url}}/1">demo quickly</a>, in case you haven't seen this before.